-The gear used by the Gulf reef fish fishery is classified in the Marine Mammal Protection Act 2015 List of Fisheries as a Category III fishery (79 FR 77919).
-Category III fisheries are those from which the annual mortality and serious injury of a marine mammal stock is less than or equal to 1% of the maximum number of animals, not including natural mortalities, that may be removed from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population.
+NMFS classifies reef fish bottom longline/hook-and-line gear in the MMPA 2015 List of Fisheries as a Category III fishery (79 FR 77919).
+This classification indicates the annual mortality and serious injury of a marine mammal stock resulting from any fishery is less than or equal to 1% of the maximum number of animals, not including natural mortalities, that may be removed from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population.
 Dolphins are the only species documented as interacting with these fisheries.
-Bottlenose dolphins prey upon on the bait, catch, and/or released discards of fish from the reef fish fishery.
-They are also a common predator around reef fish vessels, feeding on the discards.
-Marine Mammal Stock Assessment Reports and additional information are available on the NMFS Office of Protected Species website: http://www.nmfs.noaa.gov/pr/sspecies/.
+Bottlenose dolphins are a common predator around reef fish vessels.
+They prey upon on the bait, catch, and/or released discards of fish from the reef fish fishery.